Cleaning Opal Jewellery

 Cleaning Lab Created Opal Jewellery

 Lab created opals have the same structure, chemical and physical properties as natural opals as they are grown in a similar process to in nature, just in a lab.
-They largely can be treated and cleaned in the same way as natural opals.
-Lab created opal jewellery can also use doublets and triplets so it is important to keep an eye on the structure of your lab created opals in the jewellery to see which type of opal is used in the piece before cleaning.
+They generally can be cleaned and treated exactly the same as natural opals.

 Stay Away From: